xiangzhang1015/Deep-Learning-for-BCI/README.md

 ## BCI Dataset

+Collection of brain signals is both financially and temporally costly.
+We extensively explore the benchmark data sets applicable to rain signal research and provides 31 public data sets with download links that cover most brain signal types.

 |   Attack Methods   | Type<img width=200> | Perturbation <img width=80> | Evasion/<br>Poisoning | Apply Domain | Paper | Code |
 |--------------------|------|--------------------|-------------|-------|----|----|
 | Nettack | Targeted Attack | Structure<br>Features | Both | Node Classification | [Adversarial Attacks on Neural Networks for Graph Data](https://arxiv.org/pdf/1805.07984.pdf)| [test_nettack.py](https://github.com/DSE-MSU/DeepRobust/blob/master/examples/graph/test_nettack.py) |

-In order to let the readers have a quick access of the dataset and can play around it, here we provide the well-processed and ready-ro-use dataset of EEG Motor Movement/Imagery Database ([EEGMMIDB](https://physionet.org/content/eegmmidb/1.0.0/)).
+In order to let the readers have a quick access of the dataset and can play around it, we provide the well-processed and ready-ro-use [dataset](https://github.com/xiangzhang1015/ML_BCI_tutorial/blob/main/dataset/) of EEG Motor Movement/Imagery Database ([EEGMMIDB](https://physionet.org/content/eegmmidb/1.0.0/)).
 Add introduce and how to find the data: like 109 people, more details are in jupyternotebook x , add link